Alex Smith calls way Packers have treated Aaron Rodgers 'inexcusable'

 Recently, Rodgers spoke on ESPN's Sportscenter and noted that the problems stem from a difference in "philosophy" and that it is about the "people."

-Whatever is at the root of the problem, former Washington Football Team quarterback Alex Smith believes it should have never gotten to this point, and that the team is in the wrong.
+Whatever is at the root of the problem, former San Francisco 49ers quarterback Alex Smith believes it should have never gotten to this point, and that the team is in the wrong.

 “It’s inexcusable," Smith said on The Herd with Colin Cowherd.